Mesa College Promise

 What is meant by demonstrated financial need?

 Each student's academic advisor will work with the student to develop a personalized education plan.
-Less than full-time enrollment or an extension of the program beyond two years may be approved under special circumstances, when it is in the best interest of the student.
-Funding past two years, or eight semesters, depends on available scholarship funds.
+Exceptions to minimum enrollment requirements may be approved under special circumstances, when it is in the best interest of the student.
+Funding past two years, or a maximum of six semesters, depends on available scholarship funds.

 What are the requirements for continued participation in the Mesa College Promise?